 10 Unique Sonoma County Coast Hotels & Inns

-The Sonoma Coast’s gorgeous 55 miles of beauty beckon to be explored, which takes time.
-Fortunately, the area boasts a wide array of unique and charming hotels and inns.
+The Sonoma Coast’s gorgeous 55 miles of beauty beckon to be explored, and the area boasts a wide array of unique and charming hotels and inns to welcome you, from simple and rustic to elegantly luxurious.

-Hike a bluff-top pathway, collect shells and pebbles on a sandy beach, or simply stop your car to admire the view from one of the amazing vista points along Highway 1.
-Then to relax and really enjoy your coastal experience, choose from a variety of Sonoma County hotels to spend the night.
+Hike a bluff-top path, find shells on a sandy beach, or simply admire the view from one of the amazing vista points along Highway 1.
+Then relax in a Sonoma County hotel by the sea.

 1. Sonoma Coast Villa, Bodega